 Learning a musical instrument is one of the most rewarding experiences of a lifetime.
 However, it can also be one of the most challenging.
 At the beginning, you might feel overwhelmed and out-of-control.
 There are so many new words to learn and new movements to make.
 Eventually, you might hit a plateau in your practice and begin to feel bored or unmotivated.
 These feelings are totally normal.
 How you react to them, however, is extremely important.

 In this article, we will look at a few different reasons people feel like giving up on music and work on some strategies you can use to beat them in your own practice!
-Some common reasons people give up learning an instrument are:

 You stop having fun with music

 Feeling forced to practice an instrument is a quick way to lose motivation to play music.
 This is especially true for children, but can be a major drag for adults as well.
 Nobody likes to feel forced to do anything and piano practice should feel relaxing and inspiring, not heavy and stultifying.
 Many people feel like giving up on music because they stop having fun.